 Wage and Hour Matters

 Our attorneys have litigated class action and collective action wage & hour cases, as well as overtime cases against large organizations, including large call centers, big banks, debt collection agencies, the telecommunications industry, large parking & valet companies, diagnostic testing firms, soft drink corporations, and many others.
 Class and collective actions can seem intimidating at first.
-Florin Gray Bouzas Owens, LLC offers free initial consultations to help you understand your options and are committed to making the process smooth and easy to understand.
+Florin Gray Bouzas Owens offers free initial consultations to help you understand your options and are committed to making the process smooth and easy to understand.

 Among the variety of wage and hour matters that we handle, these are the most common: